Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/migration/migratingtomlapi.md

 ## Current limitations

-Review the following limitations for upgrade and migrations from previous versions of UNet to Unity MLAPI:
+Review the following limitations for upgrade and migrations from previous versions of Unity UNet to Unity MLAPI:

 - Naming constraints may cause issues.
 UNet prefixed methods with `Cmd` or `Rpc`.
 MLAPI requires postfix.
 This may require either complicated multi-line regex to find and replace, or manual updates.
 For example, `CommandAttribute` has been renamed `ServerRpcAttribute` and `ClientRPCAttribute` has been renamed `ClientRpcAttribute`.
 - Errors for RPC postfix naming patterns do not show in your IDE.